Unmanned Aerial Vehicles

 The Certified Category covers UAV operations which likely to be more complex and present an equivalent risk to that of manned aviation.
 Examples include very large drones over 150 kg.
 Significant external additional safety procedures, inspections, and registrations must be completed before flights can commence.

 The University has no standing procedures or licenses for Certified Category operations hence all flights will be considered on a case-by-case basis.
-Please contact your school UAV manager or the regulatory compliance team (if you are not affilitated with a School or Faculty), at the earliest time, if you believe Certified Category authorisation will be required from the CAA.
+Please contact the relevant school UAV manager at the earliest time, if you believe Certified Category authorisation will be required from the CAA.

 Indoor Flight Operations - including nets